rrios07/Among-Us-Crewmate-RISC-V-gif/README.md

 The GIF used for the animation can be found here: https://www.gifcen.com/among-us-2/

-Thank you for checking out the Among Us Crewmate RISC-V GIF!
+Thank you for checking out the Among Us Crewmate RISC-V GIF for use with the OTTER!